celleleven/cellerator/code_outline.md

 By default, a secondary backup is stored on the Ce11 servers.
 This backup is only accessible by the creator and the owner.

 1. Pre-experiment data is made public for Peer Review.
-This can also be published to third-party sites; google drive, OSF (Open Science Foundation), Benchling, stackexchange, GitHub, and others.
+This can also be published to third-party sites; google drive, OSF (Open Science Foundation), Benchling, StackExchange, GitHub, and others.

 2. Durning-experiment data is owned by the creator.
 The creator can specify if the data is freely accessible or has a paywall.